snowman-repos/book/project_managers/README.md

 ### Version Control

- a revision control system enables you to keep track of changes, revert anything that breaks, and keep rolling backups of your project.

-The benefits only start there, and Charlie Perrins recommends using source control “not just as a personal backup of your code, but as a way to play nicely with other developers.“

-Noting the benefits when collaborating with other developers, he adds:
+This really is crucial for any web project, especially those worked on by multiple people, or people in different location, or where the work is carried out over a period of long intervals and easily forgotten.
+Essentially what you need is a system that keeps track of all changes to all files, that enables you to revert those changes if necessary, and keep rolling backups of the entire project.

+It's not just about backing up and undoing either.
+It's about collaboration.

 Graduating from being the sole architect of your codebase to contributing to a shared codebase is a huge leap for a developer.
 Perhaps a practical way for people who tend to work on their own to do that would be to submit a pull request or a patch to an open source project or plugin.”